L-YeZhu/Video-Description-via-Dialog-Agents-ECCV2020/README.md

 #### Introduction of the task
-We introduce a task that aims whose ultimate goal is for one coversational agent to describe an unseen video based on the dialog and two static frames from the video as shown below.\
+We introduce a task that aims whose ultimate goal is for one coversational agent to describe an unseen video based on the dialog and two static frames from the video as shown below.
 <p align="center">
 <img src="https://github.com/L-YeZhu/AVSD-Agents/blob/master/figures/fig1.png" width="500">
   </p>

+#### Required packages